Canada's Kik raises $38 million, buys video messaging app Relay

-TORONTO Canadian mobile instant messaging company Kik Interactive Inc said on Wednesday it had raised C$38.3 million (21.53 million pounds) and acquired video messaging company Relay as it aims to turn its youth-focused application into a broader platform for commerce.
+TORONTO Canadian mobile instant messaging company Kik Interactive Inc said on Wednesday it had raised C$38.3 million and acquired video messaging company Relay as it aims to turn its youth-focused application into a broader platform for commerce.

 The Waterloo-based company said it raised the funds from investors led by Valiant Capital Partners.
 The company did not provide details such as stake size that would indicate a rough valuation for the entire company.